adiSuper94/siesta/README.md

 ## Usage
 - Create your database schema anyway you like.
 - Run siesta to generate type-safe code to access your database create http handlers.
 - In your main func, import the `GetRouter` and call it with the postgres connection/pool.
-    - Hook it up to your http server like this
+Hook it up to your http server like this
-    ```
+    ```go
     router := GetRouter(db)
 	httpServer := &http.Server{
 		Addr:    ":8080",